HarrisonWilde/famews/README.md

 Note that these runs will also store in the log directory the predictions obtained on the test set.

 ### Fairness analysis
-To audit the fairness of a model, we first need to obtain its predictions on the test set (see above commands) and to obtain certain preprocessed data (see Preprocessing section)
+To audit the fairness of a model, we first need to obtain its predictions on the test set (see above commands) and to obtain certain preprocessed data (see Preprocessing section).
 For a more detailed documentation on the fairness analysis pipeline, see `./famews/famews/fairness_check/README.md`.
 #### LGBM model
 To audit an LGBM model, an example GIN config is available at `./config/lgbm_base_fairness.gin` and the following command can be run: